calebclayreagor/DELAY/README.md

 ### 4. ``TranscriptionFactors.csv`` (optional)

 - A one-column table of known transcription factors (``Gene1``) in the input dataset (required for finetuning and prediction with partially-known ground truths)

+One or more datasets can be specified as sub-directories in ``datadir`` containing the following input files:

 ## More Examples